People are poorly equipped to detect AI-powered voice clones: Discussion

+While modern forensic techniques~\cite{barrington2023single} are better than humans at distinguishing between certain characteristics of real and AI-generated voices, these techniques typically operate asynchronously, making it difficult to protect consumers on phone/video calls.
+While synchronous techniques can operate at the source of a call, this raises serious privacy concerns that would need to be addressed.
+Any such technology would also have to have exceedingly high accuracy to avoid false alarms and giving a false sense of security against AI-powered voice scams.

+Our reporting of people's ability to detect AI-generated voices derives from a task in which their attention is fully drawn to either the identity or realism of a voice.
+In real-world scenarios, people may be less attentive to the voices and therefore more likely to be fooled.

-One intervention that may prove useful (albeit not perfect) in mitigating the risk of AI-powered scams is the insertion of difficult to remove and easy to identify, imperceptible watermarks into AI-generated voices.
+Another intervention that may prove useful (albeit not perfect) in mitigating the risk of AI-powered scams is the insertion of difficult to remove and easy to identify, imperceptible watermarks into AI-generated voices.
 With the appropriate software at the receiver, AI-generated voices can be easily identified.
-Another intervention, for now at least, is to keep the caller talking for more than $30$ seconds at which point the chance of detecting an AI-generated voice increases.
+If, however, all AI-powered voice generators do not deploy this technology, scammers would simply migrate to those services that opt out of this security protocol.